 Fisheries wardens and the marine police work in tandem and regularly patrol waters around the island.
 To avoid confusion, the Department of Environmental Protection provides recreational fishermen with free stickers featuring fishing regulations and measures in inches and centimeters.

-Government fisheries regulations, designed to protect and sustain marine life, were first introduced in the mid-1950s to promote sustainability of the spiny lobster.
+Government fisheries regulations, designed to protect and sustain marine life, were first introduced in the mid-1950s to promote the sustainability of the spiny lobster.
 So that future generations may enjoy the fruits of the sea, the fisheries division of the Department of Environmental Protection continually monitors catches of commercial fishermen and recreational lobster divers.
 Environmental stewardship is paramount, and the catch-and-release practice is growing among savvy sport fishermen who respect the environment and want to preserve it for future generations.

-Hungry cooks frequently select fish fillets or steaks because they take such a short time to reach flavourful perfection, but roasting a whole fish in a 400-degree oven or over the grill takes just a while longer, provides richer rewards in the flavour department and always produces moist flesh.
+Hungry cooks frequently select fish fillets or steaks because they take such a short time to reach flavourful perfection, but roasting a whole fish in a 400-degree oven or over the grill takes just a while longer, provides richer rewards in the flavour department, and always produces moist flesh.
 The challenge with fillets and steaks is to prevent overcooking, and this can be avoided by removing them from the heat before the center appears to be ready.
 The flesh will continue to cook off the heat.
 It is easy to return the fish for a few seconds of further cooking, if necessary, but there is no hiding the tough, chewy texture of an overdone piece of fish except, perhaps, with a sauce.

-Before cooking, I usually season fish steaks or fillets with a sprinkling of lemon juice, salt and pepper.
+Before cooking, I usually season fish steaks or fillets with a sprinkling of lemon juice, salt, and pepper.
 To prevent the fish from sticking, I lightly brush the grill surface or saute pan with regular olive oil – not the expensive extra-virgin variety, which is best drizzled over the cooked fish to finish.

 Marinating snapper or other white-fleshed fish fillets adds flavour and moisture, but make this brief – about 15 minutes or less if they are thin.
-When fish flesh sits for more than a half hour in an acidic marinade, the delicate protein breaks down and the result is mushy fish after it is cooked.
+When fish flesh sits for more than a half-hour in an acidic marinade, the delicate protein breaks down and the result is mushy fish after it is cooked.
 Richer, dense tuna steaks take less than 30 minutes to marinate, depending on their thickness.

 Marinades include oil (extra-virgin olive oil provides the best flavour), an acidic ingredient such as lemon juice, white-wine vinegar or chopped tomatoes, and salt and pepper.
-Other seasonings can range from freshly minced thyme and parsley to chopped hot peppers and red-pepper flakes.
+Other seasonings can range from freshly minced thyme and parsley to chopped hot peppers and red pepper flakes.
 You may also opt to simply use your favourite vinaigrette; just don’t use the same one for the salad or there will be no contrasting flavours.

 Roasted Whole Fish